Black-hole evaporation for cosmological observers: Analyzing the Evaporation Model

-At this point, it is important to outline some key differences between these approaches.
-In several works, the time coordinate in Eq.~\eqref{typical_time_frame} is treated as a cosmological time.
-In other words, the evaporation of black holes derived by Hawking \citep{hawking1975particle} in the context of a Schwarzschild spacetime is applied to the primordial ones, with a typical time frame given by Eq.~\eqref{typical_time_frame}.
-However, our results indicate that this framework, applied in scenarios where the dynamical nature of the Universe cannot be overlooked, can lead to non-standard evaporation times and potentially incorrect conclusions.
+In order to characterize the evaporation rate of the black hole, one must specify both the cosmological observer's initial position $r'_0$ and the initial black hole mass $M_0$.
+We have conducted a systematic exploration of this parameter space and present here the most representative results.
+Our analysis focuses on highlighting the main differences between our dynamical model and the conventional static description commonly used for PBHs \citep{carr2016primordial, carr2020primordial, masina2020dark, carr2021constraints, Auffinger:2022khh}.
+When considering scenarios where the dynamical nature of the Universe cannot be overlooked, our results lead to non-standard evaporation~timescales.

+The first step is to analyze the accuracy with which the observers defined by Equation~\eqref{cosmological_observers} are actually ``cosmological'', in~the sense that their proper time is approximately equal to $\tau$.
+Since the black hole is evaporating and the observers are receding, it is sufficient to evaluate the norm of $\dot \alpha$ at the initial time.
+Ultimately, if~the approximation is accurate enough at $\tau = 0$, it will be even better for latter times.
+For~the largest black hole investigated in this section ($M_0 = M_\odot$) and choosing an observer with world line relatively close to the black hole,

+This reveals a remarkable agreement between this observer's proper time and $\tau$.
+Selecting the correct observer depends on the desired level of precision.
+Although~exact agreement between proper time and $\tau$ is only achieved asymptotically as $r \to \infty$, our results show that the range of suitable observers is broader than one might assume.
+This implies that one can describe the dynamics of a primordial black hole without fine-tuning the observer and using a proper time that is meaningful in a cosmological~context.

-In Figure~\ref{m(tau) chi=pi/3}, we consider the evolution of $M$ according to our proposed evaporation model summarized in Eq.~\eqref{M(tau)}.
-It can be checked that the two lightest black holes in this figure show an evaporation rate similar (numerically and in functional form) to the traditional static model, which relies on the typical Schwarzschild time and follows ${(M^3 - M_0^3) \propto t}$.
-On the other hand, the heavier black hole exhibits a completely new behavior for the rate of evaporation.
-Thus, a key finding is that black holes in static and dynamical backgrounds can evaporate with significantly different profiles, depending on their initial mass and the considered observer.
-This result has important implications when considering PBHs from the perspective of observers on Earth.
+We consider now the evolution of the black hole according to the cosmological observers.
+Figure~\ref{m(tau) chi=pi/3} shows the evolution of $M$ according to our proposed evaporation model, where the curves were derived from Equation~\eqref{M(tau)} with $M_0$ and $r'_0$ fixed.
+The two lighter black holes in this figure (with initial masses of $5.00 \times 10^{-20} M_{\odot}$ and \mbox{$M_0 = 8.75 \times 10^{-20} M_{\odot}$}) exhibit a similar evaporation rate (both numerically and in functional form) to that of the traditional static model, which relies on the Schwarzschild time and follows ${(M^3 - M_0^3) \propto t}$.
+In~particular, they evaporate completely ($M=0$) at finite values of $\tau'$.
+On~the other hand, the~heavier black hole ($M_0 = 1.25 \times 10^{-19} M_{\odot}$) exhibits a completely new behavior in terms of its evaporation rate [note that this threshold is of the same order as the characteristic mass~\eqref{characteristic mass}].
+Thus, a~key finding is that black holes in static and dynamical backgrounds can evaporate with significantly different profiles, depending on their initial mass and the considered observer.